 Sam has employed his background in physics to investigate patent disputes in a wide range of the electrical, electro-mechanical, software, and optical arts, including advanced telecommunications equipment, cellular and distributed antenna systems, wireless communication protocols and products compliant with LTE, WiMAX, Wi-Fi and Bluetooth standards, medical devices, implantable defibrillators, remote patient monitoring systems, optical films, remote access over TCP/IP networks, military and commercial aircraft components, microelectromechanical systems, projection light engines, predictive maintenance vibration analyzers and laser systems.

 Based on his professional achievements and peer recognition, Sam has been featured by Thomson Reuters Super Lawyers Magazine as a “Super Lawyer” in the field of intellectual property.
+Sam was named an Attorney of the Year, 2023 by Minnesota Lawyer.

 Harvard Law School